Why is it so important?

 These regulations have been made to prevent deaths and injuries caused each year in the workplace.

 There are a lot of other regulations that will be specific to the tasks and services carried out by the contractor.
-These regulations provide the requirement to manage and control things like asbestos, substances, noise, manual handling, vibration and personal protective equipment.
+These regulations provide the requirement to manage and control hazards like asbestos, hazardous substances, noise, manual handling, vibration.

 What do I need to do?